 Au Sable Light Station tours are scheduled Wednesday through Sunday from mid-June through the end of September or through early October (as staffing permits).
 No tours on Monday and Tuesday.
 Tours begin at 11 am and run through 4:30 pm (11 am - 12 pm - 1 pm - 2:30 pm - 3:30 pm - 4:30 pm).

 The 30-40 minute Park Ranger guided tours begin at the lighthouse east porch.
 Register at the Au Sable Maritime Museum for the next tour.

 Tour fee is $3 for those 6 and older.
-Correct change is greatly appreciated.
+Exact amount is required (no change provided).
 Fees payable inside the maritime museum.

 Light station visitors are reminded that the area includes very sandy soils, narrow sidewalks, and steps to access the buildings.